 Parties in existing cases cannot be added directly to the Clerk’s case maintenance system from the ePortal.
 When an eFiled document contains added parties, the Clerk’s office will add the party, if appropriate.
 When reviewing for parties, be sure to scroll down through all of the parties to be sure the party you are looking for is not there.

 Document descriptions might not exactly match the title of your document.
 If you can’t find your document on the list of available document types, please select the document type closest to the descriptions available.
 Each document group should have an OTHER group category and an OTHER document type.
 You can select this for any document not listed.
+You can view a list of criminal document titles here.
 The document will be added to the clerk’s case maintenance system as it is titled.
 If you believe that what you have is a frequently filed document type that needs to be added to this group type, please notify our office.

 Cover letters are not needed.
 The first page of the filing should be the first page of the lead document (i.e. the Petition/Pleading/Paper) that you are filing.
 The electronic date stamp is placed on the first page of the pleading efiled, so if a cover letter is submitted as the first page then the date stamp will not be on the actual pleading document.
 If you do need to file a cover letter, please file this as a separate document.